Why are Kashmiris not protesting? | DW | 22.02.2021

 Muhammad Yusuf Tarigami, a senior member of the Communist Party of India (Marxist), says the silence in Kashmir does not mean that Kashmiris have accepted New Delhi's measures.

-According to a separatist leader, more than fear, it is the fatigue that has prevented Kashmiris from holding mass demonstrations.
+According to a separatist leader, it is fatigue more than fear that has prevented Kashmiris from holding mass demonstrations.

 "In the past 10 years, Kashmiris have experienced many shutdowns.
 Since 2016, when separatist commander Burhan Wani was killed, the shutdowns have wrecked the region's economy," he told DW on condition of anonymity.

-Eighteen months since the abrogation of Kashmir's special status, people remain anxious about their future.
+Even 18 months after the abrogation of Kashmir's special status, people remain anxious about their future.

-Analysts Wahid says he is confident that people have not accepted New Delhi's decisions.
+Analyst Wahid says he is confident that people have not accepted New Delhi's decisions.
 "Those who are resisting the government knows that they need to work out a new strategy.
-It may take some time."
+It may take some time," he says.